VforVitorio/f1-vlm-analysis/README.md

 ### 2. Generate Captions with All Models

-Run all four VLMs sequentially:
+Run all three VLMs sequentially:

 ```bash
 make run-all